Fixed points and Holomorphic Structures on Line Bundles over the Quantum Projective Line: Fixed Points and the Gauge equation

 Now $\int\overline\partial u=u$ since $u\in H$.
-This implies that $\norm{u}_{S_q^2}\le M\norm{\overline\partial u}_{\mathrm{op}}$.
+This implies that $\norm{u}_{C(\mathbb{C}\mathrm{P}_q^1)}\le M\norm{\overline\partial u}_{\mathrm{op}}$.
 Therefore,

 by our hypothesis on $f$.
-Since $\phi$ is a contraction, it has unique fixed point by the Banach fixed point theorem.
-Because $\phi$ is linear, $0$ is always a fixed point, and this proves no nonzero solution to the gauge equation is possible in $H$ for such $f$. \end{proof}
+Since $\phi$ is a contraction, it has a unique fixed point by the Banach fixed point theorem.
+Because $\phi$ is linear, $0$ is always a fixed point, and this proves that no nonzero solution to the gauge equation is possible in $H$ for such an $f$. \end{proof}

-Note that if any non-zero solution of the exponential equation exists in $H$, it can not be invertible due to the identification $C(S_q^2)\cong\mathcal{K}(\ell^2(\mathbb{N}))\oplus\mathbb{C}$.
-Therefore, we can immediately conclude that the gauge equation has no invertible solution in $\mathscr{D}$.
-This is because nonzero non-invertible solution and invertible solution of the noncommutative exponential equation cannot co-exist.
+Recall that if any nonzero solution of the gauge equation exists in $H$, it cannot be invertible.
+Consequently, we can immediately conclude that the gauge equation has no invertible solution in $\mathscr{D}$ due to Lemma \ref{their}.